posit-dev/qa-example-content/dockerfiles/arm-local/README.md

 npx playwright test --project e2e-browser --workers 2 --grep @:data-explorer --repeat-each 1 --max-failures 10
 ```

-When you are done, you can run:
+When you are done, you can run (in the second terminal):

 ```bash
 exit
 ```

-In the second terminal.
-Then go back to the first and use CTRL-C.  Optionally, you can run:
+Then go back to the first and use CTRL-C.  Optionally, you can then run:

 ```bash
  ./stop-containers.sh